Posandu/roughclass/README.md

-## HTML Classes minifier
+## @posandu/roughclass

-This node script minifies classnames in HTML files.
+This npm library minifies classnames in HTML files.

 From: